rse-aunz/rse-aunz.github.io/_posts/2019-08-20-RSE-mini-conference-at-eResearch-Australasia-2019.markdown

 - academics and researchers who code;
 - professional software engineers working in the research space;
 - system administrators who maintain research systems and closely interact with their researchers; and
-- generalists who brings communities together and can engage with both researchers and technical staff.
+- generalists who bring communities together and can engage with both researchers and technical staff.

 Please join us on this event to help develop a stronger community by networking and sharing your experiences, skills and knowledge with your